nicksarris/Google_ML/README.md

 ### New York City Taxi Trip Duration

-In this competition, Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
-Your primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.
+"In this competition, Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
+Your primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables."

 Team Name - Nick Sarris (130th / 1257) <br />
 Link to Competition - https://www.kaggle.com/c/nyc-taxi-trip-duration <br/>